DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

             - 🔔TCP ACK Scanning Sends a packet with the ACK flag set, indicating that it is part of an open connection.
 This type of scan may be done in an attempt to determine the rules enforced by a firewall and the firewall methodology.
 The TCP ACK scan sends an ACK packet, simulating a packet from the middle of an already established/open connection.
             - 🔔UDP Scanning Performs a scan of the remote system using the UDP protocol, checking for active UDP services.
 This scan type does not use the three-­way handshake, because UDP is a connectionless protocol.
             - 🔔Xmas Scanning Sends a packet with the FIN, PSH, and URG flags set.
 A packet with so many flags set is said to be “lit up like a Christmas tree,” leading to the scan’s name.
-        - 📗Network vulnerability scans e.g nmap, nikto, OpenVAS, QualysGuard, Nessus, Rapid7, Tenable.
-Nmap, Nessus, and Nikto all have OS fingerprinting or other operating system identification capabilities.
-Network vulnerability scanners are used to discover systems that have known vulnerabilities such as missing patches.
-            - **Nmap** only scans 1000 TCP and UDP ports by default, including ports outside the 0–1024 range of “well-known” ports.
+            - 🩹**Nmap** only scans 1000 TCP and UDP ports by default, including ports outside the 0–1024 range of “well-known” ports.
 By using the defaults, you miss 64,535 ports! 📝Both TCP and UDP port numbers are a 16-digit binary number, which means there can be 216 ports, or 65,536 ports, numbered from 0 to 65,535.
             - Nmap states include:
                 - 🔨Open Port: The port is accessible on the remote system and an application is accepting connections on that port.
                 - 🔨Closed Port: The port is not accessible on the remote system.
                 - 🔨Filtered Port: The port is accessible on the remote system, but no application is accepting connections on that port.
 Also Nmap us unable to determine if it is open or closed.
+        - 📗Network vulnerability scans e.g nmap, nikto, OpenVAS, QualysGuard, Nessus, Rapid7, Tenable.
+Nmap, Nessus, and Nikto all have OS fingerprinting or other operating system identification capabilities.
+Network vulnerability scanners are used to discover systems that have known vulnerabilities such as missing patches.
-            - **OpenVAS**: OpenVAS is an open source vulnerability scanning tool that provide report of the vulnerabilities that it can identify from a remote, network-based scan.
+            - 🩹**OpenVAS**: OpenVAS is an open source vulnerability scanning tool that provide report of the vulnerabilities that it can identify from a remote, network-based scan.
             - Web vulnerability scanner is a type of network scanner.
         - 📗Web application vulnerability scans e.e OWASP, Nikto, Burp Suit, Nessus, Arachni, W3af, Wapiti.
 They detect web vulnerabilities such as 📝SQL injection and 📝Cross-site scripting attacks.
 While SQL injection attacks do target databases, they do so by using web servers as intermediaries.
 Therefore, SQL injection attacks take place over web ports, such as 80 and 443, and not database ports, such as 1433 and 1521.
         - 📗Database vulnerability scans e.g SQLMap, DBProtect, Rapid7, Oracle DBSAT, IBM Guardium, Nessus. sqlmap is custom-designed to detecting database vulnerabilities.